3 Surprising Ways Your Face Ages That Have Nothing To Do With Wrinkles

 Unfortunately, there's no quick fix for bone health.
 Rather, it involves being consistent with lifestyle habits.
 One recent study found that a sedentary lifestyle, for example, was associated with lesser bone density as the participants got older.

-“Hyaluronic acid is a naturally occurring type of sugar that is produced by the body and found in the highest concentrations in our skin, connective tissue, and eyes,” says board-certified dermatologist Jennifer Chwalek, M.D.
-“It functions to retain water, keep our tissues well lubricated, and our skin looking firm and youthful.
-It also helps increase collagen production, which is another way it can help our skin as we age.”*
+"Hyaluronic acid is a naturally occurring type of sugar that is produced by the body and found in the highest concentrations in our skin, connective tissue, and eyes," says board-certified dermatologist Jennifer Chwalek, M.D.
+"It functions to retain water, keep our tissues well lubricated and our skin looking firm and youthful.
+It also helps increase collagen production, which is another way it can help our skin as we age."*

 Improving circulation really comes down to how you move the body: One of the most important things you can do is to stay active.
-Exercise increases blood flow6 throughout the body, thereby bringing vital nutrients to the skin.
+Exercise increases blood flow5 throughout the body, thereby bringing vital nutrients to the skin.

 You can also practice facial massages, which have been shown to improve circulation to the facial area specifically.
-One study showed that facial rolling for only five minutes a day improved blood flow to the face7.
+One study showed that facial rolling for only five minutes a day improved blood flow to the face6.

 The takeaway

-I wish addressing aging was as simple as smoothing out wrinkles—that’d make my job a lot easier!
+I wish addressing aging was as simple as smoothing out wrinkles—that'd make my job a lot easier!
 But in fact, aging is complex and nuanced.
 It involves much more than just simple folds and etches in the epidermis.
-If you want to learn more about how you can help your face as you age holistically, check out our all-time best tips for youthful skin